 The implications of being with our world are profound!

-— We live in a world inextricably linked to our internal state, multiple identities, and history, which is continually revealed in our mind, body, and language as we interact with the world and others.
+— We are related to the world in ways that are inextricably linked to our thoughts, experiences, multiple identities, and history, which is continually revealed in our mind, body, and language as we interact.

-— Our presence in the world discloses our potential, which is not yet realized or confined in the present and is always projected toward the future.
+— Our presence in the world discloses our potential, which is not yet realized or confined in the present and is always projected toward the future, and emerging in the present.
+The future we look forward to reveals a unique context: a possibility that brings aliveness as we co-create our moment-to-moment existence.

 Key to accessing this expansive view of being centers on adopting an awareness as co-creators of our world – a mindset of continual inquiry that discovers and discloses ourselves with each interaction.